EmilRex/csreuter-py/README.md

 ## Contributing

-Unfortunately at this time we only accept contributions from people named Chris.
+At this time we only accept contributions from people named Chris.